rtiangha/SiEd/README.md

 ## Development Environment
 Compiles using PRC-Tools and PiLRC.

-The original 2005 release as published by Benjamin Roe was slightly modified in order to compile using more modern Palm SDKs (mainly, the addition of a few more library header includes in the editor.cc file).
+The original 2005 release as published by Benjamin Roe was slightly modified in order to compile using more modern Palm SDKs released after 2005 (mainly, the addition of a few more library header includes in the editor.cc file).
 Has tested as successfully compiling using either Palm OS 5 SDK R3 or R4 combined with Palm Desktop SDK 5.4.
 It might work with other combinations of the Palm/Garnet SDKs as well, but for future development, it'd be wise to standardize on these versions of the SDKs.
+With the inclusion of the new library includes in editor.cc, SiEd may no longer compile successfully using older SDK versions without reverting the changes first.

 ## How to Build?